ambreena671/sniff-themanonmiously/README.md

 pip install scapy

-🎯 How to Run
+🎯 How to Run:
 Run the script with:
 python network_sniffer.py

-Stores packets in:
+Packets stores in:
 A .pcap file (captured_traffic.pcap) for Wireshark analysis.
 A text log file (captured_data.txt) with summary details.
 Stops sniffing gracefully and saves captured data when the user presses Ctrl+C.